 Taft Point is an amazing rock for a photo opportunity and there have even been engagements and weddings there.
 The backdrop of Taft Point is El Capitan and Yosemite Falls.
 Use caution as to not get too close to the edge.
 A wind gust could easily blow a person to a fall of a few thousand feet below.
-There are several trails that can take a person to Taft Point including the Pohono Trail and also from Glacier Point.
+There are several trails that can take a person to Taft Point including the Pohono Trail, Glacier Point, and even the Four Miles Trail.
 For this article I’ll be focusing on the Taft Point trailhead specifically for Taft Point which is directly off of Glacier Point Road.

 I did not get a chance to do this when I visited this landmark but if time permits, please check out Sentinel Dome.
 Sentinel Dome is to the right of the Taft Point trailhead and only about a mile in length.
 Sentinel Dome is a dome shaped granite rock that is a very mild hike to the top.
 Once on the top of Sentinel Dome there are 360 degree panoramic views of Yosemite National Park.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.

 Taft Point Trail via Glacier Point Road Quick Facts:

 - Estimated Time: 1-2 hours.